sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 Through providing a common interface with time structure semantics, TimeStruct simplifies running a single model for different time structures.
 It may be hence used to develop decomposition techniques to exploit specific structures.

+To the best of the authors' knowledge, no software packages with similar functionality currently exist.
+There are several examples of optimization models that incorporate complex time structures, particularly within energy modeling (e.g., [@times], [@Tulipa]), as well as in facility location (e.g. [@correia2016multi]) and scheduling problems (e.g. [@iyer1998optimal]) where strategic decisions are separated from operational decisions.
+However, the time structures in these models are tailored to their specific applications and are tightly integrated with the models themselves, making it difficult to reuse them directly in other contexts.

 # Example of use

 For a full overview of the functionality of TimeStruct, please see the online [documentation](https://sintefore.github.io/TimeStruct.jl/stable/).